-Center the gear on the fuse, just in front of the drawn line. - ☐ Mark the location of the mounting holes on the fuse. - ☐ Using a 5/32" drill bit, drill holes through the fuse at each mark. - 4. ☐ Reach inside the fuse and press a 6-32 blind nut into the landing gear mounting block at each hole location. - ☐ Insert the 6-32 socket head screws and #6 washers into each hole and tighten down until the blind nuts are firmly seated in the mounting block.
+- 3. □ Center the gear on the fuse, flush at the front of the radio comparment ,just behind the drawn line. - □ Mark the location of the mounting holes on the fuse. - □ Using a 5/32" drill bit, drill holes through the fuse at each mark. - 4. □ Reach inside the fuse and press a 6-32 blind nut into the landing gear mounting block at each hole location. - □ Insert the 6-32 socket head screws and #6 washers into each hole and tighten down until the blind nuts are firmly seated in the mounting block.

-- 5. \square Temporarily remove the screws and washers and reposition the landing gear on the fuse. - ☐ Screw the landing gear in place. - 6.
-Return to the Main Landing Gear installation earlier in this book and install the wheels.
+- 5. $\Box$ Temporarily remove the screws and washers and reposition the landing gear on the fuse. - $\Box$ Screw the landing gear in place. - 6. □ Return to the Main Landing Gear installation earlier in this book and install the wheels.